Logical grammar: Subject and predication

 Following these philosophers, the analysis of the sentence into a subject-predicate structure became the cornerstone of classical grammar.
 Building on the Greek classics, Thomas of Erfurt's 14th-century Latin grammar expounds the role of linguistics within natural sciences.
 The task of language is to make statements concerning reality by means of predication.
 Erfurt's Modistae grammar also includes a transitive sentence.
 In his example "Plato strikes Socrates," Plato is the subject and "strikes Socrates" is the predicate relating to Plato.

 More examples of predication are found in the rational grammars of the Age of Enlightenment, such as the Port-Royal grammar.
 This approach is also elaborated by Edmund Husserl in the second edition of his Logical Investigations (1921).
 Husserl's phenomenological 'pure logical grammar' entails the study of the interconnectedness of language and the structures of consciousness.
 It influenced Rudolph Carnap's 1935 logical syntax, which later formed the basis of categorial grammar.
 Such logical concepts of language, constructed by mathematicians and philosophers, represent the first approaches to generative grammar.
 But linguists adopted the technique and replaced the logical and rational concept with biologism and psychologism.

 In the 20th century, the subject-centered view was supplanted in mathematical logic by predicate-argument structure, which focuses on the event (cf. predicate) and the relationship between the arguments, whose number is in principle unlimited: P(x,y,...).
-In modern linguistics, the mechanism familiar from classical predication often goes under the name of information structure but is considered as part of innate syntax in generative grammar.
+In modern linguistics, the mechanism familiar from classical predication often goes under the name of information structure but is considered part of innate syntax in generative grammar.
 Formal semantics, as well as dependency grammar, employs transitive or n-ary predicates, but categorial grammar remains based on the unary predicate.
 Predicate-argument structure has been proposed for phenomenological linguistics, but such an enterprise is yet to materialize.